Skip to main content

 While photography and video are permitted during the ceremony, please note that only authorized press and university photographers are permitted on the arena floor to take pictures once the ceremony is in process.

-In addition, App State, media outlets, and family and friends film Commencement Ceremonies.
+In addition, App State, media outlets, and family and friends film commencement ceremonies.
 Attendees may be included in photography or videos used to promote Appalachian State University.

 Are photos available for purchase?